 We set and work on goals with our students.
 We should do the same for ourselves and our school counseling programs.
 Check out how Stephanie from Bilingual Learner, Tobin from Counselor Corner, and Leah from School Counseling is Magical set program goals as school counselors.

 Do you set program goals for the year?

 Throughout the school year, I keep a running list of any changes and additions I want to make in my counseling program- I call it my “Things to Change Next Year” list.
 Anytime I have a revelation about something that might work better for me and my students, I write it on the list.
 Then at the end of the school year, I group the list (which is usually 5-10 pages long!!) into main topics like guidance lessons, groups, etc. From these topics, I am able to analyze my biggest areas for growth and make a few SMART goals from them that I focus on the following school year.

-Here’s a link to my TPT store where many of the resources there first started out on this list: –Stephanie from Bilingual Learner
+Here’s a link to my TPT store where many of the resources there first started out on this list: – School Counselor Stephanie

 - Break down major focus areas into main categories (Classroom Lessons, Small Groups, Individual Services, etc).

 - Within the category, list the objective/strategy/target (Lesson Topic, Group Type, Individual Referral Focus, etc).

 - For each objective goal, designate a timeline for completion, list necessary ‘ingredients’ for completion, and document tool/data source/measurement for completion.

 - Create a “Running Log” to serve as a living document to keep notes, ideas, reminders, etc; use this as an ongoing goal-setting & growth tool.

 Hope you find these goal-setting ideas useful for you too!
 I’ve got other great organization tools at my TPT store as well: Tobin Keeth from Counselor Corner